We're building a new, state-of-the-art electronic fare system that will make it faster, easier and more convenient to ride the bus or train.

 Improved transaction security is the main reason why the banking industry is moving toward contactless payments.
 Your bank and personal information is actually better protected and more secure when payments are made using a contactless card than with a traditional magnetic stripe card.
 The new e-fare equipment and software will be compliant with the same banking security standards required to accept credit and debit cards in a retail store and online.
 Therefore, you can rest assured that your personal information is protected to the highest standards possible.

-Can someone with a portable card reader standing or sitting close to me steal the transit value off my e-fare card?
+Can someone with a portable card reader standing close to me steal the transit value off my e-fare card?

 Transit value is not stored on the e-fare card and cannot be read by unauthorized personnel.
 The e-fare system is an account-based system, which means that when you purchase a card, a unique transit account is created in the system for securely storing transit value.
 When you tap your card to an e-fare reader, a transaction is instantly sent to the central system to check the account balance and deduct the correct fare.